-This page looks at the repayment of postgraduate loans (both Master’s and Doctoral loans) in England and Wales, the first repayments for these loans have started to be collected from April 2019.
+This page looks at the repayment of postgraduate loans (both Master’s and Doctoral loans) in England and Wales, the first repayments for these loans started to be collected from April 2019.

 Scotland and Northern Ireland collect postgraduate loans as Plan 1 loans.